Connecticut’s Antique Shops & Centers Last Updated: November 2023

-Connecticut knows antiques; and has collections in varying styles, periods and price ranges to satisfy all lovers of antiques, from the most discerning to the more casual.
+Connecticut knows antiques; and has collections in varying styles, periods, and price ranges to satisfy all lovers of antiques, from the most discerning to the more casual.
 And now it is easier than ever to locate Connecticut’s antiquing destinations.
-The Connecticut Antiques Trail will help you discover major geographic antiques locations, multiple-dealer antiques centers and individual shops.
+The Connecticut Antiques Trail will help you discover major geographic antique locations, multiple-dealer antique centers, and individual shops.
 With a comprehensive online guide, your journey to antiquing bliss is all at your fingertips.
 How will you experience the past?

-Nearby in Washington, take a moment to explore the shops and break for a farm-to-table lunch at the popular Community Table.
-After a full day of antiquing, walking and sightseeing, unwind at the picturesque Miranda Vineyard in Goshen, where you can learn about the property’s sustainable farming methods while enjoying the beauty and serenity of the winery.
+Nearby in Washington, take a moment to explore the shops and break for lunch at the popular White Horse Country Pub.
+After a full day of antiquing, walking, and sightseeing, unwind at the picturesque Haight-Brown Vineyard in Litchfield.
+Connecticut's first winery.

-As you approach picturesque Woodbury you will sense its refinement and elegance, including Main Street, which is lined with over 15 stately antiques shops.
-On display at Wayne Mattox Antiques are paintings, folk art and American and European furniture.
-At Madeline West Antiques, you can amble through five rooms decorated in American, European and Asian antique furniture and accessories.
+As you approach picturesque Woodbury you will sense its refinement and elegance, including Main Street, which is lined with over 15 stately antique shops.
+On display at Wayne Mattox Antiques are paintings, folk art, and American and European furniture.
 Since 1976, Martell & Suffin Antiques have been a source for 18th and 19th century English and Continental furniture and accessories.
-And, for the rug aficionado, there is Abrash Galleries Rugs & Antiquities, specializing in Persian, Turkish, Chinese and Indian rugs.
-When you are ready for lunch, Carole Peck’s Good News Café offers imaginative, handcrafted seasonal cooking.
+And, for the rug aficionado, there is Abrash Galleries Rugs & Antiquities, which specializes in Persian, Turkish, Chinese, and Indian rugs.

 Noted for its coastline and country settings, Mystic Country is not to be missed on your antiquing travels.
-Just off of Route 2 in the former farming and mill town of Colchester is the renowned Nathan Liverant and Son Antiques, family-owned, third-generation dealers in fine American art and antiques.
+Just off of Route 2 in the former farming and mill town of Colchester is the renowned Nathan Liverant and Son Antiques, family-owned, third-generation dealers, in fine American art and antiques.
 Swing by Harry’s Place for some American roadside food, for a quick bite before continuing on your way.
-For a quaint overnight stay, the historic Altnaveigh Inn & Restaurant located in Storrs, offers accommodations and dining in a restored 1730s home.
-Farther north, off of I-395 in Putnam is the Antiques Marketplace, one of Connecticut’s oldest antiques mega-malls.
+For a quaint overnight stay, the historic Spring Hill Inn located in Mansfield offers accommodations in a restored 1730s home.
+Further north, off of I-395 in Putnam is the Antiques Marketplace, one of Connecticut’s oldest antique mega-malls.

-Then, a short drive will take you to charming and historic Pomfret Center where you can stop in at the Vanilla Bean Café for baked goods, a sandwich or homemade soup before exploring the town’s shops and galleries.
-Head south in Mystic Country and discover the historic and quaint Stonington Borough where you will find Grand & Water Antiques, which offers “antiques with a modern twist” including estate items, furniture, silver, porcelain and decorative accessories.
-You will feel like a local on your walk down Water Street, passing by boutiques, antique shops and galleries until you reach the Old Lighthouse Museum, where you can learn all about the history of this celebrated 1840 landmark.
+Then, a short drive will take you to the charming and historic Pomfret Center where you can stop in at the Vanilla Bean Café for baked goods, a sandwich, or homemade soup before exploring the town’s shops and galleries.
+Head south in Mystic Country and discover the historic and quaint Stonington Borough where you will find Grand & Water Antiques, which offers “antiques with a modern twist” including estate items, furniture, silver, porcelain, and decorative accessories.
+You will feel like a local on your walk down Water Street, passing by boutiques, antique shops, and galleries until you reach the Old Lighthouse Museum, where you can learn all about the history of this celebrated 1840 landmark.

-The energy and activity of Fairfield County will get you in the shopping spirit.
-Browse architectural salvage, antique and reproduction furniture, and unique furnishings for home and patio at United House Wrecking Co., located in Stamford.
-For a combination of antiques and design, plan a visit to the Antique & Artisan Gallery, also in Stamford, to see the offerings of more than 60 vendors in stylized-room vignettes.
+For a combination of antiques and design, plan a visit to the Antique & Artisan Gallery, located in Stamford, to see the offerings of more than 60 vendors in stylized-room vignettes.
 After you’ve worked up an appetite contemplating design possibilities, try Olio for casual fine dining or Barcelona Wine Bar for a Spanish tapas menu.

 Greater New Haven

 Begin your tour of Connecticut’s quaint shoreline community in historic Guilford with a visit to Edwin C. Ahlberg Antiques, a family-owned antique business specializing in formal American and high-style country furniture.
-The Guilford Bistro’s menu combines traditional regional Italian recipes with a modern execution.
+The Guilford Bistro’s menu combines traditional regional Italian recipes with modern execution.
 Continue along the shoreline on Route 1 for a scenic drive to Madison, home to Hammonasset Beach State Park and breathtaking views of Long Island Sound.
-While on Route 1 in Madison, visit Kirtland H. Crump Antique Clocks, offering a selection of fine antique clocks.
+While on Route 1 in Madison, visit Walker Loden, offering a selection of vintage furniture.
 As you approach the Town Green, the Madison Historical Society will be on your left.
 Up ahead, the town’s center features boutique shopping and R.J.
 Julia Booksellers, an independent bookstore with a terrific selection of great reads and where autographed photos of celebrity guest speakers line the walls.
 Extend your stay in Madison at the Scranton Seahorse Inn, an 1833 Greek revival homestead located in the village of Madison.

 River Valley/Greater Hartford

 Travel south on nearby Route 9 and you will find the charming Connecticut River town of Chester and Spiritus Mundi Antiques.
-There, you can search for country antiques, furniture and accessories, paintings, blue decorated stoneware and other Americana items.
+There, you can search for country antiques, furniture and accessories, paintings, blue decorated stoneware, and other Americana items.
 In the town’s central village, a leisurely stroll on Chester’s historic Main Street is a must.
-Stop by Simon’s Marketplace for a beverage and light bite.
-For farm-to-table cuisine, there’s River Tavern.
 In season (April through November), take the Chester/Hadlyme Ferry for a delightful ride across the Connecticut River.
-Once in Hadlyme, visit Black Whale Antiques featuring a mix of American, English and Continental furniture, a garden and gift shop, and art gallery.
+Once in Hadlyme, visit Black Whale Antiques featuring a mix of American, English, and Continental furniture, a garden and gift shop, and an art gallery.

-There are antiques shops, treasures and special finds all over Connecticut, with plenty to do in between your “hunts.”
+There are antique shops, treasures, and special finds all over Connecticut, with plenty to do in between your “hunts.”
 How will you experience the past?